coder-mike/microvium/doc/internals/closure-embedding.md

 Even if the loop only iterated once, the choice taken in Microvium is that a loop scope breaks the embedding chain, so `increment` here would not be embedded in the environment record containing `x`.

-The generalization of this in the static analysis is a property of a scope called `sameInstanceCountAsParent`, meaning that for every instance of the parent scope, there will be at most one instance of the contained scope.
+The generalization of this in the static analysis is a property of a scope called `sameInstanceCountAsParent`.
+This is set to `true` to indicate that for every instance of the parent scope, there will be at most one instance of the contained scope.
 Loop scopes and nested function scopes have the potential to be multiply-instantiated relative to their containing scope and so a nested closure within these scopes can't be embedded into the parent.

-The rule that Microvium follows is that it will embedded a closure into the outermost parent scope that has the same instance count.
+The rule that Microvium follows is that a closure will be embedded into the outermost parent scope that has the same instance count as the declaration.

-Note that this actually means that the `increment` function will indeed be embedded, but it will be embedded into the _loop scope_ rather than the `foo` scope.
-The loop scope would not normally be a closure scope because it doesn't hold any variables that are used by any closures, but this rule turns it into a closure scope with a single embedded function.
+Note that this actually means that the `increment` function will indeed be embedded, but it will be embedded into the _loop scope_ (the lexical scope of the body of the loop in the example) rather than the `foo` scope.
+The loop scope in this example would not normally be a closure scope because it doesn't hold any variables that are used by any closures, but this rule turns it into a closure scope with a single embedded function.

 If we modify the function slightly to use the variable `i` as well, then this embedding relationship becomes clearer.